jamesturk/filesystem-lab/README.md

 ## Part 2: Moving Files

-Next, you will need to move files into place, `check.py` will check in this order:
+Next, you will need to move files into place, `check.py` will check which files are in the right place.

-- Move animals first.
-- Then planets.
-- Then comets.
-Files for comets start with `p-`.

 Tip: if in doubt based on a file name, use `cat` to view the contents.